lkuper/dissertation/talks/proposal.md

 Lattice-based data structures are a general and practical foundation for deterministic and quasi-deterministic parallel and distributed programming.

 That's all I have!
-Thanks again.
+Thanks.